 The explanations of parameters inside calculator;

-- p: Back pressure inside the barrel.
+- p: Backpressure inside the barrel.
 The unit is MPa in SI and lb/in2 in US Customary.

 Maximum Back Pressure Calculator

-The pressure value that you obtained is in the SI unit as MPa and in US Customary lb/in2.
+The pressure value that you obtained is in the SI unit as MPa and US Customary lb/in2.

-Conlusion For This Article
+Conclusion For This Article